Irreligion in Iceland

-Irreligion in Iceland is prevalent, with approximately 10% of the population identifying as "convinced atheists" and a further 30% identifying as non-religious (atheist).
+Irreligion in Iceland is prevalent, with approximately 10% of the population identifying as "convinced atheists" and a further 30% identifying as not religious.
 Since the 20th century, irreligion has seen steady growth.

 Freedom of religion

 From the 16th century to the 19th century, religious life in Iceland was organized around the Evangelical Lutheran Church of Iceland, with compulsory membership.
 This started to change in 1874, when Iceland was given a constitution which granted freedom of religion and freedom of speech, opening the door for criticism of the church.

 Criticism by realists and socialists

 With the publication of Verðandi in 1882, literary realism started making inroads into Icelandic culture.
 Realist writers like Gestur Pálsson, Einar Hjörleifsson Kvaran and Þorsteinn Erlingsson criticized church authorities, blind religious fervour and Christian hypocrisy.
 The poet Stephan G. Stephansson went furthest in explicitly declaring himself an atheist.

 Socialist writers of the early 20th century continued criticism in a similar vein.
 In 1924, Þórbergur Þórðarson published Bréf til Láru ("A Letter to Laura").
 Among other provocative content, the book contained an attack on Christianity.
 The book provoked outrage from intellectuals and clergymen.
 In the 1920s and 1930s, labour leader Pjetur G. Guðmundsson published translations of faith-critical works by Robert G. Ingersoll as well as some of his own thoughts.